 Building credit seems like a catch-22.
 If you’re trying to start building credit and you apply for a credit card, you might get rejected because you don’t already have credit history.
 How people like college students start building credit if they have never had a credit card before?
 Do they need to go into debt to get a credit score?
-ACCC explains the easiest ways college students can establish credit history:
+As a nonprofit credit counseling agency, we’ll explain the easiest ways college students can establish credit history:

 Start Building Credit with Secured Credit Cards